h2oai/h2o-automl-paper/openml_automlbenchmark/README.md

 ## Datasets

-THe datasets used for the benchmarks are all listed in [datasets.csv] with some basic characteristics, a detailed description can be obtained for each of them by clicking on their [OpenML] identifier.
+THe datasets used for the benchmarks are all listed in [datasets] with some basic characteristics, a detailed description can be obtained for each of them by clicking on their [OpenML] identifier.

 ## Running the benchmarks